leolonger/lanchuangkj-Website/README.md

 # lanchuangkj-Website
-make a conpany website with html,css,javascript
+make a conpany website with html5,css,javascript